How Many Valence Electrons Does Hydrogen Have

 - They are essential in forming molecules.

 Let’s consider hydrogen as an example.
-Hydrogen has one valence electron, which makes it highly reactive and allows it to form bonds with other elements easily.
+Hydrogen has one valence electron.
+This electron makes hydrogen highly reactive.
+It easily forms bonds with other elements.

 Element | Valence Electrons |